readium/architecture/navigator/README.md

 }
 ```

-There are also a number of other use cases where a navigator might handle multiple spine resources at the same time:
+There are also a number of other use cases where a navigator might handle multiple resources in the reading order at the same time:

 * continuous scroll, where you can read an entire publication using vertical or horizontal scrolling
 * pre-rendering, where the navigator module loads next/previous resources in order to speed things up